Skip to Main Content

 Phase 2: Capacity Building and Technical Assistance

-This report synthesizes the key findings from the assessments and the capacity-building workshops undertaken in the Dominican Republic, Uganda and Madagascar to help them operationalize
+This report synthesizes some of the key findings from the assessments and the capacity-building workshops with the Dominican Republic, Uganda and Madagascar to help them operationaliz

-This report presents the assessment for Madagascar, with a view to: helping the government target their efforts in implementing the MPF; informing capacity-building efforts; and allowin
+This report presents the Mining Policy Framework assessment for Uganda, with a view to: helping the government target their efforts in implementing the MPF; informing capacity-building